qpfiffer/qpfiffer.com/wiki/mr2.markdown

 Muffler/exhaust work might need to be done now for real.

 Update: Put in a new muffler, helked a lot.
 Also replaced the spark plugs.

+# WHITE MR2

+I bought a white 1985 MR2 for $400.
+It doesn't run but it's hilarious.
+This is the cost breakdown, so far.

+* MR2 Initial Purchase - 400.00
+    * Includes extra set of OEM wheels
+    * Includes aluminum rims with studded tires
+* Towing - 80.00
+    * Tow-hitch for the 4unner - 24.95
+    * Full-trailer for a day - 55.00